 Sin City and the Bizarre World of Entertainers' Unions

-Sin City opens on April 1, I haven’t been as enthuiastic about a movie trailer since The Return of the King.
+Sin City opens on April 1.
+I haven’t been as enthusiastic about a movie trailer since The Return of the King.
 And it’s got a cool backstory too.
 Director Robert Rodriguez dropped out of the Directors Guild of America (DGA) because union rules prevented him from naming graphic novelist Frank Miller as co-director.

 DGA rules dictate that there be only one director assigned to direct a motion picture at any given time, although the guild occasionally grants a waiver to that policy.

 On Thursday, a DGA spokesman said, “The guild regrets Mr. Rodriguez’s resignation, however, we stand firmly behind the principle of one director-one film.”